Capoeira: Volta ao mundo

 Volta ao mundo means around the world.

 The volta ao mundo takes place after an exchange of movements has reached a conclusion, or after there has been a disruption in the harmony of the game.
 In either of these situations, one player will begin walking around the perimeter of the circle counter-clockwise, and the other player will join the volta ao mundo in the opposite part of the roda, before returning to the normal game.

-Malandragem and mandinga

-Malandragem is a word that comes from malandro, which means a person who possesses cunning as well as malícia (malice).
-This, however, is misleading as the meaning of malícia in capoeira is the capacity to understand someone's intentions.
-Malícia means making use of this understanding to misdirect someone as to your next move.
-In the spirit of capoeira, this is done good-naturedly, contrary to what the word may suggest.
-Men who used street smarts to make a living were called malandros.

-In capoeira, malandragem is the ability to quickly understand an opponent's aggressive intentions, and during a fight or a game, fool, trick and deceive him.

-Similarly capoeiristas use the concept of mandinga.
-Mandinga can be translated "magic" or "spell", but in capoeira a mandingueiro is a clever fighter, able to trick the opponent.
-Mandinga is a tricky and strategic quality of the game, and even a certain esthetic, where the game is expressive and at times theatrical, particularly in the Angola style.
-The roots of the term mandingueiro would be a person who had the magic ability to avoid harm due to protection from the Orixás.

-Alternately Mandinga is a way of saying Mandinka (as in the Mandinka Nation) who are known as "musical hunters".
-Which directly ties into the term "vadiação".
-Vadiação is the musical wanderer (with flute in hand), traveler, vagabond.

 Music

 Music is integral to capoeira.
 It sets the tempo and style of game that is to be played within the roda.
 Typically the music is formed by instruments and singing.
 Rhythms (toques), controlled by a typical instrument called berimbau, differ from very slow to very fast, depending on the style of the roda.